AlacrisIO/meta/competition.md

 [TrueBit](https://truebit.io/) uses Ethereum smart contracts to implement a Verification Game.
 It can thus verify logical invariants of structures published on the blockchain with a variety of applications.

-However, TrueBit fails to draw a link to Computability Logic, which would offer a formal framework to systematize the design of those games.
+However, TrueBit fails to draw a link to Game Semantics or Computability Logic, which would offer a formal framework to systematize the design of those games.
 Furthermore, it is written, like its successor Plasma, with the assumption that “smart contracts” are about computations that are supposed to happen in a decentralized trustless way.
 By contrast, Legicash is based on the understanding that “smart contracts” are about computations that are not supposed to happen; Court should always be a last resort, never a default option.

+Also, they seem overly optimistic regarding how short timeouts can be when playing games.
+In practice, short timeouts are a big security issue, whereas long timeouts make TrueBit's dichotomy approach quite impractical.

 Truthcoin